jdriggersVesta/Python/VIP/README.md

 * https://docs.anaconda.com/anaconda/install/windows/

 ## Install Missing Libraries
+I had to manually install snowflake connector and imblearn libraries by creating a new env in Anaconda gui.

 ## Adding Snowflake Credentials to Local Environment Variables
 Add your Snowflake credentials to windows local environment variables